Russian patrol ship Ivan Papanin: Construction

-Operation History
+Operation history

-The Russian Navy formally commissioned the Ivan Papanin, a Project 23550 patrol icebreaker, during a ceremony in Severomorsk, according to the Russian United Shipbuilding Corporation on September 5.
+The Russian Navy formally commissioned the Ivan Papanin, a Project 23550 patrol icebreaker, during a ceremony in Severomorsk, according to the Russian United Shipbuilding Corporation on September 5, 2025.
+The ship was reported active as of 2026, deploying with a Northern Fleet task force in Arctic waters.

 General characteristics

 It displaces around 9,000 tons, measures 114 meters in length, and can reach speeds of up to 18 knots with a 12.6 MW propulsion system.
 It has an endurance of 70 days and a range of up to 10,000 nautical miles.

 The crew consists of 49 sailors with accommodation for an additional 47 personnel.
 The ship can also carry helicopters, drones, and two Raptor-class patrol boats.

 Armament includes a 76.2 mm AK-176MA automatic naval gun, but the most notable feature is its ability to carry containerized missile systems.
-The Ivan Papanin can be equipped with up to eight Kalibr-K cruise missiles or Uran anti-ship missiles, significantly enhancing its strike capability far beyond that of a conventional icebreaker.
+The Ivan Papanin can be equipped with up to eight Kalibr-K cruise missiles or Uran anti-ship missiles.